scriban/scriban/doc/runtime.md

   > You will notice that the members of a .NET object are exposed using only lowercase characters and introducing `_` whenever there is a uppercase character.
 It means that by default the string `MyMethodIsNice`  will be exposed `my_method_is_nice`.
 This is done via a member renamer delegate.
 You can setup a member renamer when importing an existing .NET object but also a default member renamer on the `TemplateContext`.
 See [Member renamer](#member-renamer) in advanced usages about this topic.

-- **Accessing a .NET object** through a `ScriptObject`
+#### Accessing a .NET object**

 This is an important feature of scriban.
 Every .NET objects made accessible through a ScriptObject is directly accessible without importing it.
 It means that Scriban will directly work on the .NET object instance instead of a copy (e.g when we do a `ScriptObject.Import` instead)

+> Note that for security reason, only the properties of .NET objects accessed through another `ScriptObject` are made accessible from a Template.

 For example, if we re-use the previous `MyObject` directly as a variable in a `ScriptObject`:

   ```C#
   var scriptObject1 = new ScriptObject();